clarkmu/Intactness-Pipeline/README.md

 sh docker.sh start
 ```

 # Running instruction

 The following steps should be taken in order, in the root folder of the project.

 1. Store the DNA sequences in a FASTA file named "seqs.fasta" in `data` folder (see example at /data/seqs.example.fasta)
-1. Specify your email address on line 5 of `intactness/default.cfg`

 ```
 sh docker.sh bash